 Publication Ethics

-All our actions at the Journal of Social Policy and Practice (JSPP) are founded on publishing ethics.
-The research and publication process, submission of manuscripts, peer review and editorial decision, final publication and archiving will be done with high ethical principles.
-These principles ensure honesty, trustworthiness and trust of the academic documentation.
+All actions at the Journal of Social Policy and Practice (JSPP) are founded on strong publication ethics.
+The research and publication process—including manuscript submission, peer review, editorial decision-making, final publication, and archiving—is conducted in accordance with high ethical standards.
+These principles ensure honesty, transparency, and trustworthiness in academic communication.

 Ethical Responsibilities of Authors

-Failure to adhere to these obligations may result in rejection or withdrawal of manuscripts; in extreme cases, the same may be reported to concerned institutions.
+Failure to comply with these responsibilities may result in rejection or withdrawal of the manuscript and, in serious cases, notification to relevant institutions.

 Reviewer Ethical Expectations